laanp/Icarus_Mods_Separated/README.md

 ## Known Bugs/Issues/Notes - As of this current release.
 ### Custom Options Interface:
 - "Deactivate Cave Worms" only works in single player client mode, Does not work on Dedicated Server.
-- "Extinguish Fire" - Does not seem to work on forest fires in both single player & Dedicated Server, maybe just building fires? - haven't tested yet.
+- "Extinguish Fire" - Does not seem to work on forest fires in both single player & Dedicated Server
 - "Clear Foliage" - Don't panic if you accidentally hit this and all your local flora is gone.
 It only lasts for your current session.

 ### Teleporter: